joholl/bevy-force-directed-graph/README.md

 Physical Value|Implementation
 -|-
 position | Very important, all forces (and inertia) directly modify the position velocity | We do not save/modify the velocity.
-Instead, we use use the position of the previous simulation step to approximate the velocity (see [Verlet Integration](https://en.wikipedia.org/wiki/Verlet_integration)).
+Instead, we use use the position of the previous simulation step to approximate the velocity.
 This is needed for inertia. acceleration | Forces change the position directly.
-Thus we do not need to save/modify the acceleration which makes it **irrelevant**. mass | Assumed to be 1 for all nodes and thus **irrelevant** time step | Assumed to be constant and thus **irrelevant**
+Thus we do not need to save/modify the acceleration which makes it **irrelevant**. mass | Assumed to be 1 for all nodes and thus **irrelevant** time step | forces must be multiplied with `Res<VerletRes>::delta_secs_squared()` before adding them to a position

 ## Forces